 Things to consider

-Your doctor will review your travel and decide whether you need any vaccines.
-The vaccines you got when you were a child also may need to be updated if you are not fully protected.
-Vaccines that you may need include the following:
+When you visit your doctor, he or she will decide whether or not you need any vaccines or other medicines.
+The vaccines you got when you were a child also may need to be updated if you’re not fully protected.
+Vaccines you may need include the following:

 Sometimes, the amount of a certain vaccine cannot keep up with the number of people who need it.